Application opens on December 15, 2017. Deadline is February 15, 2018.

 - Number of students impacted

-Proposals are due on March 24, 2017.
+Proposals are due on February 15, 2018, and must be submitted through the online application.
 The following required documents must be uploaded as a part of the application:

-- Detailing of proposed activities, and how the activities will address the particular circumstances of the program in order to strengthen DE&I
+- Detailing of proposed activities, and how the activities will address the particular circumstances (climate, academic/professional development, retention, etc.) of the program in order to strengthen DEI

 - Evidence of faculty and program commitment to the goals of the proposal